 Yealink A20 and A30 have wired content ingest over HDMI.

 Yealink A20 and A30 requires an add-on device called the VCH51 Yealink Sharing Box.
 This connects to the VCH port on the back of the A20/A30.
 The VCH port in Yealink is their proprietary technoilogy to use CAT5/6 cabling to connect what are normally USB peripherals to Yealink devices.
 The VCH51 adds HDMI content ingest.
 And a special feature for BYOD mode which I’ll cover in another post and video.
 Check out my YouTube Channel at Youtube.com/UCStatus for my reviews of A20 and A30.

-Same with the AudioCodes RXV80.
+The AudioCodes RXV80 also has an HDMI in port.
 I’ll do a video review on this device soon.